AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 ### Engine optimizations

-The memory required during inference is called the **KV cache**.
+The memory required to store matrices during inference is called the **KV cache**.
 Managing the size of this KV cache is the key issue of Transformers-based language models generation.
 It needs to be managed: allocated, read, written, freed.
-This memory management is one reason why we need a **LLM inference engine** on top of a tensor processing framework.
+This memory management is one reason why we need a **LLM inference engine** on top of a tensor processing framework or executor (like PyTorch).
-Several sequences are usually sent in parallel to a LLM for inference (one for each user).
+Also, in real use cases several sequences are usually sent in parallel to a LLM for inference (ex: one for each user).
 Processing these sequentially would yield a poor throughput and does not scale efficiently.

-An efficient LLM inference implements several optimizations:
+Hence, an efficient LLM inference should implement several optimizations:
 - *KV cache management*: allocate memory depending on sequences lengths, free memory when a sequence is finished, read and write matrices in between.
-- *Sequences batching*: incoming sequences should be put in batches to be processed in parallel and maximize GPU computations.
+- *Sequences batching*: incoming sequences should be put together in batches to be processed in parallel, to maximize GPU computations and minimize latency.
-- *Model sharding*: partition model weights across GPUs for large models, perform tensor computations in parallel on each GPU, gather the results
+- *Model sharding*: partition model weights across GPUs for large models, perform tensor computations in parallel on each GPU, gather the results.
 - *Custom CUDA kernels*: CUDA is a C/C++ framework developed by Nvidia for GPU programming.
 GPU functions in CUDA are called *kernels*.
 Engines use kernels optimized for LLMs.

 For example, vLLM implements **PagedAttention**, an algorithm to compute dot-products efficiently with near-optimal memory management, and **continuous batching**, a method to process sequences in parallel with no memory wastes.

 *Want to dive into the details?
-You can read this article [What happens behind vllm serve]()*
+You can read this article [What happens behind vllm serve](https://www.otterpeeks.com/dives/behind-vllm-serve/)*

 vLLM provides a `LLMEngine` with all these optimizations. *This* is the backend that Triton supports.
 This engine can be instantiated and used directly in a Python application.
 Now, serving multiple users would require packaging this application, for example in a docker image.
 You would need to spawn several containers to serve more users.
 In this case, that would mean spawning one instance of `LLMEngine` in each container.
 This would quickly strain GPU resources and thus scale poorly.
 LLM inference engines implement efficient batching methods as we described.
 So an engine instance can be shared across several applications.
-It would also be beneficial to decouple the logic of the application (how it uses the LLM) and the engine (how the LLM is run) instead of building a monolithic application.
+It would also be beneficial to decouple the logic of the application (*how the LLM is used*) and the engine (*how the LLM is run*) instead of building a monolithic application.
 This is why in practice, engines are often deployed within a standalone server process, a **LLM Inference Server**.

 ## LLM Inference Servers